 When Therapy Harms: Five Warning Signs of Abusive Therapy: a description of five categories of conduct by therapists that indicate harmful treatment, and some possible impacts upon patients.

-To make this type of support more accessible to survivors, I offer many formats for consultation, including video, phone, in person, in writing by email, through exchanged voice memos, via confidential text platform, or through combinations of the above (example: you email me, I send you back a voice memo).
+I offer consultation to both clients/survivors and providers.
+With respect for the many triggers that can present, and to make this type of support more accessible to survivors, I offer lots of possible formats for consultation, including video, phone, in person in my Cambridge office, in writing by email, through exchanged voice memos, via confidential text platform, or through combinations of the above (example: you email me, I send you back a voice memo).

 Ongoing Therapy Harm Consultation Spaces are full.
 I am currently in the process of assessing whether I should/can maintain a waitlist.
 Should you wish to, I invite you to get in touch with me to let me know of your interest, as this may help me gauge demand for this type of support.